jwagenbach/FACT/README.md

 conda env create --file environment.yml
 ```

+## Requirements

+While some training require more GPU RAM, the inference runs described below can be ran on a 10GB GPU.
+The repository contains the majority of our pretrained models, so it needs approximately 400MB of disk space.

 ## Experiments

 The structure of this repository can best be understood in relation to our accompanying report.